Help and Support

 Confidential Counselling and Information Service

-1800 RESPECT: National Sexual Assault, Family & Domestic Violence Counselling Line is for any Australian who has experienced, or is at risk of, family and domestic violence and/or sexual assault.
+The National Sexual Assault, Family & Domestic Violence Counselling Service is a confidential telephone and online counselling service, staffed by professional counsellors to assist any person who has experienced, or is at risk of, family and domestic violence and/or sexual assault.

 If you are deaf or have a hearing or speech impairment and wish to contact a counsellor:

 - TTY users - phone 133 677 and ask them to contact the Helpline for you

 - Speak and Listen (speech-to-speech relay) users - phone 1300 555 727 and ask them to contact the Helpline for you